jspm/node-importmap-loader/readme.md

 git clone git@github.com:jspm/node-importmap-http-loader.git
 ```

-Then via [devcontainers](https://code.visualstudio.com/docs/remote/containers), launch the container by clicking the devcontainer button or via the command palette.
+Then, via [devcontainers](https://code.visualstudio.com/docs/remote/containers), launch the container by clicking the devcontainer button or via the command palette.

 To setup devcontainers